 Cardigan Road, Leeds 6

-Large hall-cum-church of the 1920s, of interest primarily for its 1959 internal remodelling by Derek Walker.
+A large hall-cum-church of the 1920s, perhaps of interest primarily for its 1959 internal remodelling by Derek Walker.

 In 1959 the interior was radically reordered by Derek Walker ARIBA of Walker & Biggin.
 His account in the Catholic Building Review states:

 ‘The problem confronting the architects was to bring some order and serenity into a building which had been designed originally as a church hall…The solution was to strip away the existing sanctuary and start completely from scratch with the shell.
 The sacristies were placed at the back of the church enabling the sanctuary to be the complete width of the nave.
 Then lights were punched in the roof and side walls to give some natural light on to the altar.
 The floor of the sanctuary was lowered by some two feet and following this the roof was vaulted by a series of prefabricated trusses running across the nave; a directional emphasis was then given by timber slats fixed to the trusses and running to the altar.
 To add to this directional thrust given by the roof members, a rhythmic build up at the back of the high altar was given by a series of screens placed at right angles to the side walls of the sanctuary.
 These screens, in the spandrel shape of the barrel vault, were partially left open to retain the open atmosphere sought for in the sanctuary’.

 This reordering scheme, and its fitting out with new artworks and furnishings, is described further below.